quarter-spiral/datastore-backend/README.md

 HTTP status codes used:

 * **401** Request needs to be authenticated.
 Either there were no credentials present in the request or the given credentials are invalid.
-* **403** The authenticated party is not authorized to carry out the action requested
+* **403** The authenticated party is not authorized to carry out the action requested or a validation error occured
 * **404** No data set found int he given scope for the given UUID

 #### Body